-The project proposes the grading for, and construction of, a warehouse facility with associated infrastructure and parking on approximately 20.57 acres.
-Refer to Attachment B, Site Plans.
+The project proposes the grading for, and construction of, a warehouse facility with associated infrastructure and parking on approximately 9.57 acres.

 Methodology

 Literature Review

 The first step in determining if a project is consistent with the above listed sections of the MSHCP is to conduct a literature review and records search for special-status biological resources potentially occurring on or within the vicinity of the project site.
 Previously recorded occurrences of special-status plant and wildlife species and their proximity to the project were determined through a query of the CDFWs CNDDB Rarefind 5, the California Native Plant Society (CNPS) Electronic Inventory of Rare and Endangered Vascular Plants of California, Calflora Database, compendia of special-status species published by CDFW, United States Fish and Wildlife Service (USFWS) species listings, and species covered within the MSHCP and associated technical documents.